Back To Search Results

 • Asthma

-• Migratory infiltrates in lung
+• Migratory infiltrates in the lung

 • Paranasal sinus abnormalities

-• Mono or polyneuropathy
+• Mono- or polyneuropathy

 • Eosinophilic tissue infiltrates in the biopsy